galaxyproject/iwc/best_practices/naming_conventions.md

 Use separators for legibility and for text wrapping of long workflow names within the Galaxy UI Tools panel, Workflows section (on the bottom left).
 Text wrapping is essential to easily view long Galaxy workflow names.

 Currently, use blanks.
 As of this writing (12/11/2018), Galaxy web UI does not support proper text wrapping on non-blank separators.
-But when Galaxy web UI supports text wrapping on underscores and dots, use those, rather than blanks.
+But when Galaxy web UI supports text wrapping on underscores and dots, use those, rather than blanks, for compatibility with programming languages.

 #### Good: